ursatile/jsray/13-going-further.md

 Right at the start of the workshop, we looked at some examples of procedural patterns, like the gradiance and supernova examples.

-Using procedural textures, we can simulate all sorts of real and imagined materials and textures.
+Using procedural appearances, we can simulate all sorts of real and imagined materials and textures.
 Wood can be simulated as a pattern of concentric rings (think about cutting down a tree, and then cutting and carving shapes from the tree trunk).
 We can also use different algorithms to produce clouds, and geometric patterns like hexagonal tiles.

 ### More shapes